TurtleWarePL/clest/README.md

     clest:child-already-exists
     clest:child-doesnt-exist

+### Synopsis protocol

+    clest:name object

+Returns object's designator which is a string.

+    clest:description (object clest:project)

+Returns object's description.
+Its type is deliberely not specified but it should be printable with princ in a human-readable manner (aesthetically).
+It is object meant to be displayed by the software as a project's summary or its entry point.

 ### Test Suite tree protocol

 PARENT type is intentionally not specified.
 If children are projects it may be a